Synthetixio/SIPs/content/stps/stp-marketing-working-group.md

 <!--This is the problem statement.
 This is the *why* of the STP.
 It should clearly explain *why* the current state of the protocol is inadequate.
 It is critical that you explain *why* the change is needed, if the STP proposes changing how something is calculated, you must address *why* the current calculation is inaccurate or wrong.
 This is not the place to describe how the STP will address the issue!-->

-In recent times, TC has identified a pressing need for more cohesive and aggressive marketing efforts to stay competitive and relevant in the fast-evolving DeFi landscape.
+In recent times, the TC has identified a pressing need for more cohesive and aggressive marketing efforts to stay competitive and relevant in the fast-evolving DeFi landscape.
 The establishment of a Marketing Workgroup is critical for consolidating marketing efforts, fostering innovation, and driving the adoption of Synthetix platforms and products.

 ## Specification